On February 20, 2007, Her Excellency the Right Honourable Michaëlle

 Jean, Governor General of Canada, announced 89 new appointments to the Order of

 Canada, among them, two prominent FCIHR members, as Officers (OC).
-Member of

 the Board and former Board Secretary, Dr. Dorothy Pringle, RN, BScN, MS, PhD (Toronto, ON) is